HariMenon2002/Banking-app/beginning.md

 Make changes in layout.tsx, create a (root) folder with layout.tsx and page.tsx in it

 You will create diff components like header box and total balance box and also work on page.tsx in root.
 You will also need to install query-string to use formatAmount and also install chart.js followed by npm install react-chartjs-2

+For forms we shall install forms from shad cn (check shadcn react hook form)